12 Simple Tips for Eating Healthy During Menopause

 - Prepare meals you can reinvent the next night.

 - Store healthy frozen dinners in your freezer for lunches or dinners.

 - Pack meal supplements such as nutrition bars for lunches on the run.

 - Buy portion-controlled snacks.

-- Eat protein (link to column on protein types) portion of the meal first before any simple carbohydrates.
+- Eat protein as your first portion of the meal before any simple carbohydrates.